 Under Article 94(1) of the Asylum Act the court assesses the appeal without hearing the foreigner, within 30 days, and delivers a reasoned decision, by which it either (a) rejects the complaint, or (b) admits the complaint, granting access to a new asylum procedure and ordering IGI-DAI to examine the application in the regular procedure.
 The decision of the court is irrevocable.

-Timișoara: The director of the Regional Centre Timișoara stated that there were 66 applications, of which 27 were admitted.
-These were submitted by Afghan and Syrian nationals.
-The JRS representative also mentioned that all the subsequent applications made by Afghan nationals in Arad were admitted.
+Timișoara: The director of the Regional Centre Timișoara stated that there were 43 applications, of which 24 were made by foreigners in Arad detention centre.

-Giurgiu: the director of the regional centre stated that only seven subsequent applications were made in 2021, of which four were rejected and three admitted.
+Giurgiu: the director of the regional centre stated that only five subsequent applications were made in 2022 and all were rejected.

-Galaţi: 2 subsequent applications were made by Afghan nationals and were admitted.
+Galaţi: Four subsequent applications were made and were rejected.
+Two were made by Russian nationals and two by Somali nationals.

 A total of 105 subsequent applications were lodged in 2020 down from 165 in 2019, down from 230 in 2018.